ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-   * Validates if duplicate irises are used in input based on duplicate encoded value is used in the input for IRIS used in the input.
+   * Validates if duplicate irises are used in input
-   * Validates if total number of Iris records should not exceed 2
+   * Validates if total number of Iris records exceeds 2
-   * Validates if single irisImg record is present in the input
+   * Validates if single iris record is present in the input
-   * The system matches irisImg record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+   * The system matches iris record in the input parameter against the mapped UIN/VID of the resident in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 4. The system then generates a match score based on the level of the match of the Irises.
 The SDK will provide the match score
-5. The system validates if two irisImg records are present in the input
+5. The system validates if two iris records are present in the input
-6. The system matches each of the irisImg records in the input parameter against the corresponding records of the mapped UIN/VID of the resident in the auth database and then generates a match score based on the level of the match of the Irises.
+6. The system matches each of the iris records in the input parameter against the corresponding records of the mapped UIN/VID of the resident in the auth database and then generates a match score based on the level of the match of the Irises.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-7. Match score 1 and Match score 2 are generated for each of the images.
+7. Match score 1 and Match score 2 are generated for each images.
 The SDK provides the match score
 8. The system generates a composite match score by summing up the match scores for the first and the second iris Images
 9. The system proceeds to execute compare against Iris threshold
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).